 After graduating from law school, Professor Kochan was a law clerk to The Honorable Richard F. Suhrheinrich of the United States Court of Appeals for the Sixth Circuit.
 Following his clerkship, Professor Kochan was an associate with the firm of Crowell & Moring LLP in Washington, D.C., where he specialized in natural resources & environmental law.

-Between George Mason and Chapman, courses taught have included institutions of American law, civil procedure, property law, administrative law, environmental and natural resources law, real estate transactions, commercial leasing, law and economics, legal and equitable remedies, federal courts, and business organizations law.
+Between George Mason and Chapman, courses taught have included institutions of American law, state constitutional law, civil procedure, property law, administrative law, environmental and natural resources law, real estate transactions, commercial leasing, law and economics, legal and equitable remedies, federal courts, and business organizations law.